 There may be times you would like to request a letter from International Student Program for a formal reason.
 One of these may be a family request letter to visit you at the University of Minnesota, Morris.
-If you would like the International Student Program Office to write a Letter of Invitation for your family to visit you in the U.S., please fill out the family request form and drop it off at ISP Office.
+If you would like the International Student Program Office to write a Letter of Invitation for your family to visit you in the U.S., please fill out and submit the visitor request form.

 What kind of visa should my family obtain to visit me?